This post covers the top things to do in August in Washington, DC (updated for 2022).

 - Summer Movies on the Lawn - Library of Congress

-Sunset Parade at Lincoln Memorial
+Sunset Parade at Marine Barracks

-Tuesday nights in August, you can watch musical performances by “The Commandant’s Own,” the Marine Drum and Bugle Corps, as well as a precision drill by the Marine Corps Silent Drill Platoon.
+Friday nights in August, you can watch musical performances by “The Commandant’s Own,” the Marine Drum and Bugle Corps, as well as a precision drill by the Marine Corps Silent Drill Platoon.

-Visit their website for more details.
-Read more and watch a video about the Sunset Parade here.
+You can also read more and watch a video about the Sunset Parade here.

 We have special National Mall tours that end at the Lincoln Memorial just in time to watch the parade.